Charles University (Prague)

 Most faculties offer a number of Czech language classes at various levels, from beginners to intermediate.
 Incoming students are welcome to register for these.

 All nominated students will receive a list of courses taught in English available for the academic year.
+According to the rules of Charles University, Erasmus students should take at least 51 % of their courses (or earn the same number of credits) at the Faculty where they were nominated to.
 Courses from other Faculties can be searched also via our online system SIS

 ✓ Students have to take minimum of 51% of the courses at the Faculty they are nominated to.